-Gastrointestinal endoscopy is an essential part of modern clinical gastroenterology, and our department plays an important role in the diagnosis and treatment of patients with diverse gastrointestinal(GI) diseases.
-Diagnostic endoscopy includes gastro-duodenoscopy, and endoscopic ultrasonography.

-Therapeutic endoscopy includes endoscopic retrograde cholangiopancreatography(ERCP), polypectomy, endoscopic mucosal resection (EMR), and endoscopic submucosal dissection (ESD).
-For the precise diagnosis of tumor borders and depth of invasion of superficial GI tract malignancies, we use narrow band imaging (NBI), flexible spectral imaging color enhancement (FICE), and magnification endoscopy.
-We perform an average of 5,500 EGD, 2,600 colonoscopies, 200 balloon dilations of operated esophagus, 300 polypectomies, and 200 EMR and ESD procedures per-year, in the esophagus, stomach, and colo-rectum.
+Gastrointestinal endoscopy is an essential part of modern clinical gastroenterology, and our department plays an important role in the diagnosis and treatment of patients with diverse gastrointestinal (GI) diseases.
+Diagnostic endoscopy includes gastro-duodenoscopy, colonoscopy, and endoscopic ultrasonography (EUS).
+Therapeutic endoscopy includes, balloon dilation for the stenosis, polypectomy, endoscopic mucosal resection (EMR), and endoscopic submucosal dissection (ESD).
+For the precise diagnosis of tumor borders and depth of invasion of superficial GI tract malignancies, we use narrow band imaging (NBI), Blue LASER Imaging (BLI), and magnification endoscopy.
+We perform an average of 5,500 EGD, 2,600 colonoscopies, 200 balloon dilations of operated esophagus, 350 polypectomies and EMR, and 200 ESD procedures per-year, for tumors in the esophagus, stomach, and colo-rectum.
+Recently we can start the double-balloon enteroscopy for the fine examination of small intestinal disease.
+Furthermore, double-balloon endoscopy is useful for ERCP in patients with Roux-en-Y anastomosis and Billroth II gastrectomy and for patients after incomplete conventional colonoscopy.
+We performed 4 double-balloon enteroscopy, 2 double-balloon ERCP, 1 double-balloon colonoscopy procedures per-year.
+In collaboration with department of Head and Neck Surgery, we treated 11 patients with the superficial hypo laryngeal cancer using endoscopic laryngo-pharyngeal surgery (ELPS).
 In addition to endoscopic procedures, we also perform chemotherapy and chemoradiation therapy for the patients with GI tract malignancies.
 We thus play an important role in the process of disease diagnosis and the patient's treatment strategy.